daveboulden/gp-basic-songchooser/README.md

 <!-- OPERATION EXAMPLES -->
 ## Operating

 The extension listens for a specific widget so that you can open the Basic Song Chooser by pressing a button widget.
-Just give the widget an `OSC/Script Name` of: **showChooser**
+Just give the widget an `OSC/Script Name` of: **showBasicChooser**

 <div align="center">
     <img src="images/config-widget.png" alt="Configure widget">